pocl/pocl/doc/sphinx/source/memory_management.rst

 Multiple logical address spaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Clang (at least version 3.3 and older) converts the OpenCL C address space qualifiers to *target specific* address space identifiers.
+By default, Clang (at least version 5 and older) converts the OpenCL C address space qualifiers to "language" address space identifiers, which are later converted to target-specific address spaces.
 That is, e.g., for the common CPU targets with single uniform address space, all of the OpenCL address spaces are mapped to the address space identifier 0 (the default C address space).
 For multiple address space LLVM backends such as AMD GPUs there are different ids produced for the OpenCL C address spaces, but they differ from those of the TCE backend, etc. Thus, after the Clang processing of